Areas of Clinical Emphasis

 I work with older teens and with adults of all ages.
 I can work with most concerns, but I have a particular emphasis in the following areas:

 - Life Transitions

-I am a licensed psychologist in the state of Alabama (#1963).
-I earned a PhD in counseling psychology in 2014 from Iowa State University, a program accredited by the American Psychological Association (APA).
-Previously, I have practiced in university counseling centers, a clinic serving community members, and in a state Veteran’s home for veterans and their spouses in need of residential nursing care.
-In addition to private practice at Auburn Psychological Wellness Center, I hold a full-time position as Director of Training in an APA-accredited counseling psychology PhD program.
-Teaching and supervising doctoral students requires me to stay up-to-date on the newest developments in the field of therapy.
-This in turn allows me to continually enhance my work with clients.
+I am a licensed psychologist in the state of Alabama (#1963), and I hold a PhD in counseling psychology from Iowa State University.
+Previously, I have practiced in university counseling centers, a community clinic, and a state Veteran’s home.
+In addition to my work at Auburn Psychological Wellness Center (APWC), I also teach and supervise counseling psychology doctoral students.
+These training roles help me stay up-to-date on the newest developments in the therapy field.

 When I am not at work, I enjoy spending time with my family, being outdoors, and working on home improvement projects.
 I also have a bit of a thrift store habit.
 APWC has been the beneficiary of several of my upcycling and refurbishing projects, and our new, larger office has only fueled my “problem.”